ibexa/documentation-developer/docs/infrastructure_and_maintenance/cache/http_cache/context_aware_cache.md

 Instead, you can create your own hash header for use cases where you need it.
 This way only controllers and views that really vary by your custom logic varies on it.

-You can do it using several methods, ranging from completely custom VCL logic and dedicated controller to respond with hash to trusted proxy lookups, but this means additional lookups.
+You can use several methods to do it, ranging from completely custom VCL logic and dedicated controller to respond with hash to trusted proxy lookups, but this means additional lookups.

 ### Example for custom vary by logic